Menu

 • Sustained excellence and impact

-Nominated by the IANE faculty and mentors panel; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.
+Self-nominated or nominated by a colleague; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.

 Eligibility Criteria